AlmasB/FXGL/README.md

 Download latest uber jar from [Releases](https://github.com/AlmasB/FXGL/releases)

+## Notable Users

+* University of Brighton, UK
+* University of Nottingham, UK
+* Walton High School, USA

+If your institution wants to use / is using FXGL, drop me an email to discuss how FXGL can aid your course.

 ## Contribution

 Please see the [Contribution Guide](CONTRIBUTING.md) (including non-code), or simply star the repo to show interest.